AWegnerGitHub/awegnergithub.github.io-content/2016_11_06_third-times-the-charm.md

 My candidate score this time is an impressive 39/40.
 This is up six from a year ago, and up ten from my first run.
 The one missing point is due to missing the [Refiner][10] badge.
 I believe the reason for this is because of my workflow.
 I, generally, don't edit and answer questions at the same time.
 If I'm answering, I'm not in "edit" mode.
-If I'm editting, I'm usually in "moderation" mode.
+If I'm editing, I'm usually in "moderation" mode.
 It's something I'll work on.
 I'm 38 out of 50 questions there, so I'll get it soon enough.